citp/privacy-policy-historical/c/ch/chu/chuckpalahniuk.net.md

-> *The following text is extracted and transformed from the chuckpalahniuk.net privacy policy that was archived on 2007-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071227083601id_/http%3A//www.chuckpalahniuk.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chuckpalahniuk.net privacy policy that was archived on 2008-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080509192733id_/http%3A//www.chuckpalahniuk.net/privacy) for the most accurate reproduction.*

-# The Official Chuck Palahniuk Site - The Cult
+# Privacy Policy | The Cult

 We at The Cult website ("Site") have created this policy to explain why we collect particular information and how we will protect your personal privacy within the Site.
-The following discloses our information gathering and dissemination practices for the Site located at the URL www.ChuckPalahniuk.net or any successor site (the "Site").
+The following discloses our information gathering and dissemination practices for the Site located at the URL [www.ChuckPalahniuk.net](http://www.chuckpalahniuk.net/ "www.ChuckPalahniuk.net") or any successor site (the "Site").
 We reserve the right to change this policy at any time by posting a new privacy policy at this location.

 **What Information We Collect and How We Use That Information:**